skyformat99/RioSockets/README.md

 `riosockets_deinitialize(void)` deinitializes the library.
 Should be called after the work is done.

 `riosockets_create(int maxBufferLength, int sendBufferSize, int receiveBufferSize, RioCallback callback, RioError* error)` creates a new socket with a specified size of buffers for sending and receiving.
 Returns the `RioSocket` handle at success or writes an error.
-The max buffer length indicates a maximal possible length of a payload per message.
-The send and receive buffer size indicate the maximal size of ring buffers that sliced for payloads.
+The max buffer length indicates a maximum possible length of a payload per message.
+The send and receive buffer size indicate the maximum size of ring buffers that sliced for payloads.

 `riosockets_destroy(RioSocket* socket)` destroys a socket, frees all allocated memory, and reset the handle.